 After that the foundation walls were erected and additional steel reinforcements were placed in the walls.
 Following that, window and door frames were timbered and installed.
 The remaining open areas were bricked up.

-Tthe building shell is done, as well as the interior works of the teacher's lounge.
-All electric wires are put in place and the room was furnished with benches and tables.
-The outside works are progressing now, the building is being plastered and in the end it will be painted in the colors of the rest of the school.
-The old concrete boards in the class room are replaced by new, modern whiteboards which will make the lives of teachers and pupils much easier
+Once the building shell was done, the interior works of the teacher's lounge were next.
+All electric wires were put in place and the room was furnished with benches and tables.
+Afterwareds, the building has been plastered and in the end it was painted in the colors of the rest of the school.
+The old concrete boards in the class room were replaced by new, modern whiteboards which will make the lives of teachers and pupils much easier

 Community Bath House and Portable Drinking Water